NerdNu/ModReq/README.md

  * `modreq.mod` - All Moderator permissions.
 Certain administrative commands are excluded.
    * `modreq.check` - Staff permission to check requests.
 Note that players lacking this permission can still check the status of requests they made themselves.
    * `modreq.claim` - Staff permission to claim a request.
-   * `modreq.done` - Staff permission to close a request.
+   * `modreq.done` - Staff permission to close a request that belongs to another player.
+Non-staff can always close their own requests, even without this permission.
+This permission is also required to `/reopen` requests.
    * `modreq.teleport` - Staff permission to teleport to the location the request was made.
    * `modreq.notice` - Staff permission to receive broadcast messages about requests, e.g. new requests made.
  * `modreq.cleardb` - Admin permission to clear the request database.